 - In the original series, Athena seems to be this for Starbuck.

 - Dean Forester from Gilmore Girls.
 He may have been Rory's first ever boyfriend, but he eventually loses her to Jess and Logan as the series progressed.

 - Harvey Kinkle in the later seasons of Sabrina the Teenage Witch.
 After he himself dumped Sabrina after finding out she is a witch at the beginning of season 5, he kept returning to appear in the show throughout seasons 5 to 7 and kept dropping hints that he still was in love with Sabrina.
 But only in the very end he gets the girl back.

-- David, Phoebe's on-and-off boyfriend on Friends, showed up once again in season nine and proposed.
+- David, Phoebe's on-and-off boyfriend, showed up once again in season nine and proposed.
 Phoebe promptly rejected him for Mike Hannigan, whom she ultimately married.
 To add insult to injury, the writers went out of their way to point out that the inoffensive David was a penniless failure by this point.

 - Also in the Season 6 finale, Richard for Monica, when she picks Chandler over him.
 This is rather ironic as Richard in-universe is considered the perfect guy and an Always Someone Better to Chandler.
 However the writers make it very clear that Monica moved on from him and it's Chandler, with all his neuroses and insecurities, who is the love of her life.

 - Buffy the Vampire Slayer: